zihan0822/para-dflow/blog.md

 ## Evaluation

+> [!NOTE]
+> Some of these questions are redundant in the context of both sections and thus their answers will be too.

 **Where will you get the input code you’ll use in your evaluation?**

+We will use both the core benchmarks (a restriction imposed by our decision to keep a simple custom Bril representation) and generate our own CFGs through fuzzing.

 **How will you check the correctness of your implementation?
 If you’ve implemented an optimization, for example, “correctness” means that the transformed programs behave the same way as the original programs.**

+We will use a sequential implementation based on one we already tested for a previous CS 6120 assignment (and therefore have high confidence that it is correct).
+If the parallel result agrees with the sequential result on all inputs, we will consider our implementation "correct".

 **How will you measure the benefit (in performance, energy, complexity, etc.) of your implementation?**

+TODO

 **How will you present the data you collect from your empirical evaluation?**

+TODO

 ## Experience Report